Chicago Longitudinal Study

 3. To better understand how early childhood experiences affect later school performance, social behavior, and career plans.

-4. To investigate the contributions to children’s success of personal, family, school, and community factors, especially those that are alterable.
+4. To investigate the contributions of personal, family, school, and community factors, especially those that are alterable.